francescomalatesta/meanvm/README.md

 * find a way to avoid problems with meanjs and mean.io installers (mainly, the tar tar.unpack untar issue);
 * add a YAML configuration file (because lazy is better);
+* solve the issue with "export NODE_PATH..." instruction.
+Find a way to fix it;